JesseTsing/201610_bubble/ReadMe.md

+# Amibroker Function Plugin:
-# Network Degree Measure to detect Asset Bubbles
+## Network Degree Measure to detect Asset Bubbles

-## like LPPL but more visualized solution
+like LPPL but more visualized solution